Criminal Lawyer in Raleigh Mounts Aggressive Defense in Larceny Cases

 If you have been arrested and charged with larceny, you need a knowledgeable Raleigh lawyer who will care about your case.
 Choosing an attorney to represent you and mount a vigorous defense is one of the most important decisions you can make at this difficult time.

-An experienced attorney in Raleigh, NC with Kurtz & Blum will take the time to focus on the unique circumstances and specific needs of each client.
+An experienced criminal defense lawyer in Raleigh, NC with Kurtz & Blum, PLLC will take the time to focus on the unique circumstances and specific needs of each client.
 Count on such a lawyer to delve deep into the circumstances surrounding your case, negotiate with the district attorney, and offer educated advice as to whether a trial or a plea would be in your best interests.